-The launch is an amalgamation of two North Texas tech firms, Plano-based Keste and Arlington-based interRel, combining with United Virtualities, which has offices in New York, Guadalajara, and Buenos Aires.
-Together they now make up Argano: A group focused on building cloud-based digital operating platforms that make businesses run better.
+A new Plano-headquartered tech company is a combination of three firms, including two in North Texas.
+Plano-based Keste and Arlington-based interRel will combine with United Virtualities, which has offices in New York, Guadalajara, and Buenos Aires.
+Together they make up Argano.

-The newly formed team—comprised of more than 400 employees, with plans to double in the next year—is backed by Dallas-based Trinity Hunt Partners (THP), a growth-oriented private equity firm.
-It will be led by Chip Register, the former co-CEO of PublicisSapient, a global services company that aims to help clients transform in business, marketing, and technology.
+The company focused on building cloud-based digital operating platforms has about 400 employees, and that could double in the next year, it says.
+Backed by Dallas-based private-equity firm Trinity Hunt Partners (THP), Argano will be led by Chip Register, the former co-CEO of global services company PublicisSapient.

-Though new to the scene, Register and his Argano team are armed with experience in the industry, and already have big plans to make their mark.
-They even plan on adding more groups in the coming months via acquisition.
+Argano CEO Register and his team are armed with experience in the industry and have big plans to make their mark.
+That may include the addition of more groups in the coming months via acquisition.

-The CEO told Dallas Innovates that the company’s architectures are agile, intelligent, and scalable.
-They aim to remove the pain points that companies traditionally face when dealing with technological debts: lost sales opportunities, distribution shortfalls, inconsistent financial management, sub-optimal resource planning, and high employee turnover.
+The CEO told Dallas Innovates that the company wants to remove the pain points that companies traditionally face when dealing with technological debts.
+Those pain points range from lost sales opportunities and distribution shortfalls to inconsistent financial management and high employee turnover.

-Argano’s systems can support complex selling and fulfillment environments, according to Register, from commerce to cash to close.
+Register says the company’s “intelligent, scalable” systems can support selling and fulfillment environments from commerce to cash to close.

-The team’s approach is what Register calls MIMMI (modernizing, integrating, migrating and making intelligent).
-Argano will design holistic digital operating platforms for its clients that are modern and sustainable enough to serve as foundations for the business.
+The company has an acronym for its holistic approach: MIMMI (modernizing, integrating, migrating, and making intelligent).
+Argano will design holistic digital operating platforms for its clients that can serve as foundations for the business.

-It hinges on company leaders using insight and innovation to reimagine their digital foundation—bringing it to “not just survive but thrive.”
-Argano aims to be go-to in improving operational and financial performance for businesses that might be digitally limiting themselves.
-The company wants to help its clients think differently about how they deploy and manage people, processes, and technology.
+By helping company leaders use insight and innovation to reimagine their digital foundation, they can help companies “not just survive but thrive.”
+Argano wants to be the go-to in improving operational and financial performance for businesses that might be digitally limiting themselves.

 “Companies have spent the last decade feverishly working to improve their overall digital product and experience designs,” Register says.
 “This has led to a technology deficit in core operations which is hampering their ability to plan, sell, and deliver well in a world of increasing speed and complexity.”

-Register shared four examples with us of common problems that Argano might help a company solve.
+Register gave four examples of common problems that Argano might help a company solve.

 • “Can you support your customers’ desire to take control of configuring and pricing complex products and services and get the self-help and support they want?
 To both maximize and optimize revenue, you need to deliver a frictionless customer experience that also creates the kinds of data required to enable downstream business and financial functions as well as learn more about how to re-engage successfully with your customer.